golang/proposal/design/43651-type-parameters.md

 We want it to work not just for slices of the predeclared ordered types, but also for types defined by a program.
-If a program uses `type MyString string`, the program can use the `<` operator with values of type `MyString.
+If a program uses `type MyString string`, the program can use the `<` operator with values of type `MyString`.
 It should be possible to instantiate `Smallest` with the type `MyString`.